Anastasiya Novikava

 Poorly informed workers may resist authentication techniques or back-slide to unsafe practices.
 Here are some things to bear in mind when training staff:

-Choosing the right form of multi-factor authentication is critically important.
+Choosing the correct form of multi-factor authentication is critically important.
 Some companies find that biometric scanners like facial recognition are appropriate.
-This works well when end users have access to smartphones with reliable cameras and fingerprint scanners.
+This works well when end users can access smartphones with reliable cameras and fingerprint scanners.

 Other companies prefer to distribute hardware tokens to remote workers.
 Tokens provide one-time passwords and can be tracked remotely by security managers.